-In business and sales, we frequently talk about the importance of persistence.
-And it can certainly be a valuable trait… but only when we’re doing the right things.
+Persistence in sales can be a valuable trait, but only when we’re doing the right things.

 When we’re doing the wrong things, persistence can be harmful, detrimental or even deadly.

-One afternoon a few weeks ago, my wife noticed something strange going on outside our home.
+One afternoon in the summer, my wife noticed something strange going on outside our home.

 As soon as one of us would go outside, it would fly away.
 But then, after a bit of a break, it kept coming back.
 It stopped that evening, but returned the next day.

-It was clearly doing something that was harmful to itself, but it just couldn’t seem to stop.
-And it made me think of the many salespeople in our industry who do something very similar.
-They take the wrong actions with prospects and clients, actions that are harmful to themselves and deadly to their careers.
+It was clearly doing something that was harmful to itself.
+But it just couldn’t seem to stop.
+This made me think of the many salespeople in our industry who do something very similar.
+They take the wrong actions with prospects and clients.
+Many engage in actions that are harmful to themselves and deadly to their careers.

-If you feel like you’ve been beating your head against a wall, trying to sell to the unsellable, qualify the unqualified or get responses from the unresponsive, you are not alone.
+Do you ever feel like you’re beating your head against a wall?
+Trying to sell to the unsellable, qualify the unqualified or get responses from the unresponsive?
+If so, you are not alone.
 Much of the anxiety, frustration and burnout that happens in our industry is directly related to these activities.